I’ve written before about my #1 Professional Development rule: solve problems, don’t just give information.

 Talk About Your Problems

-With my early presentations, I made the mistake of making myself look like a Super Teacher.
-I didn’t share my disasters.
-I didn’t talk about my awful lessons.
-I just shared my successes.
-But teachers LOVE to hear how people fixed actual problems.
-They want to hear about how people adapted and recovered from failure.
-Teachers certainly don’t want to hear about a “good idea” that the presenter hasn’t actually been used.
+But teachers LOVE to hear how people fixed their actual problems.
+They want to hear about how you adapted and recovered from failure.
+Teachers certainly don’t want to hear about a “cool idea” that I haven’t actually used!

 I’d say the key to any talk is to just use this formula: